Bridgerton: Gender

+Race

+A notable, modernized twist on the show is the diverse cast of characters.
+Straying from the source novels, Van Dusen "used Queen Charlotte as a centerpiece to weave racial equality in the show."
+With Queen Charlotte cast as a Black woman, Van Dusen explains, "Could she have used her power to elevate other people of color in society?
+Could she have given them titles and lands and dukedoms?"

+When Simon Basset rejects the idea of pursuing Daphne Bridgerton, Lady Danbury explains that love conquers all, using Queen Charlotte and King George as an example of how their marriage had changed society.
+However, Simon also counters that, even though Queen Charlotte is currently in power, "Black progress is fragile and dependent on the whims of whichever white king is in charge."

+Literature Bridgerton also explores "power of the written word," with authors such as Lady Whistledown having immense influence over the social season with her Society Papers.
+Similar to how media can strongly sway public opinion, Van Dusen makes the statement that "social media is kind of like a modern-day corset."

+Throughout the show, Lady Whistledown releases Society Papers that comment on notable figures during the social season, whether it be praising them or airing out their secrets.
+The pamphlets' influence is enough to sway even Queen Charlotte herself, who seeks to find the author of the Society Papers in order to shut them down.

+Prequel miniseries

-In May 2021, Netflix ordered a limited prequel series from Shondaland which will focus on young Queen Charlotte, a character who does not appear in the Bridgerton novels.
-Rhimes will write the spin-off and serve as executive producer alongside Betsy Beers and Tom Verica.
+In May 2021, Netflix ordered a limited prequel series from Shondaland to focus on young Queen Charlotte, a character who does not appear in the Bridgerton novels.
+Rhimes wrote the spin-off and served as executive producer alongside Betsy Beers and Tom Verica.

-Rosheuvel, Andoh, Gemmell, and Fleet will reprise their roles, while India Amarteifio, Michelle Fairley, Corey Mylchreest, and Arsema Thoma were cast, together with Connie Jenkins-Greig who will play young Violet.
-A novelization of the series written by Rhimes and Quinn will be released by Avon Books in 2023.
+Rosheuvel, Andoh, Gemmell, and Fleet reprise their roles, while India Amarteifio, Michelle Fairley, Corey Mylchreest, and Arsema Thomas were cast, together with Connie Jenkins-Greig, who plays young Violet.
+A novelization of the series written by Rhimes and Quinn was released by Avon Books in 2023.

-In April 2022, it was reported that production designer Dave Arrowsmith was fired from the series following allegations of abusive behavior and bullying on set.
-In September 2022, Netflix announced that Queen Charlotte: A Bridgerton Story would be the title for the series and also released the first look.
+In April 2022, production designer Dave Arrowsmith was fired from the series following allegations of abusive behavior and bullying on set.
+In September 2022, Netflix announced that Queen Charlotte: A Bridgerton Story would be the title for the series and released the first look.